Florida SHIP Indicator and Performance Data Dashboard

 6

-Social and Economic Conditions Impacting Health
+Social and Economic Factors Contributing to Health (SEFCH)

-Social and economic conditions impacting health are the conditions in the environments where people live, work and play that influence health throughout the lifespan.
+Social and economic conditions contributing to health are the conditions in the environments where people live, work and play that influence health throughout the lifespan.
 These factors, including but not limited to income, employment, social supports, literacy skills and transportation have a major impact on people’s ability to lead long, healthy lives.

 7

-Transmissible and Emerging Diseases
+Transmissible and Emerging Diseases (TED)

 Infectious organisms that are primarily acquired and transmitted through sexual activity cause many harmful, often irreversible and costly clinical complications in reproductive, fetal and perinatal health.
 Other emerging infectious agents pose the threat of disease outbreaks.
 Prevention, treatment and diagnostic strategies are essential.